Paul Lewis (racing driver)

-Paul Lewis (born September 28, 1932) is a retired NASCAR Grand National Series race car driver whose career spanned from 1960 to 1968 while primarily driving a #2 Dodge vehicle owned by Bobby Allison.
+Paul Lewis (September 28, 1932 – April 27, 2025) was an American NASCAR Grand National Series race car driver whose career spanned from 1960 to 1968 while primarily driving a #2 Dodge vehicle owned by Bobby Allison.

 Career

 Driver

 Lewis made his debut into top-level professional stock car racing in 1960 at the age of 27.
 He originally drove a Chevrolet. but also raced Ford, Dodge, and Plymouth cars.
-During his 10 season career, Lewis made 114 Grand National starts, with 1 career pole in a May 1965 event at North Carolina's Harris Speedway, and scored his only career win at the 1966 Smoky Mountain 200 in Maryville, Tennessee.
+During his 10-season career, Lewis made 114 Grand National starts, with 1 career pole in a May 1965 event at North Carolina's Harris Speedway, and scored his only career win at the 1966 Smoky Mountain 200 in Maryville, Tennessee.
 He led a total of 71 laps in his career as well.

 During his career, Lewis never ran a full season, and his best season points finish was 14th in 1965 after competing in just under half that year's events.
-He started his career at the age of 27 and ended it at 35 years of age; a latecomer compared today's to NASCAR drivers who generally start their career at the top level between the ages of 18 and 21.
+He started his career at the age of 27 and ended it at 35 years of age; a latecomer compared to today's NASCAR drivers who generally start their career at the top level between the ages of 18 and 21.

-Lewis has managed to earn a grand total of $52,867 from all the racing events that he participated in ($ when adjusted for inflation).
-Dirt tracks helped to contribute to Lewis' best career finishes; with him finishing an average of tenth place.
+Lewis managed to earn a grand total of $52,867 from all the racing events that he participated in ($ when adjusted for inflation).
+Dirt tracks helped to contribute to Lewis' best career finishes; with him finishing in an average of tenth place.
 His shortcoming would be restrictor plate tracks; where Lewis would finish a mediocre 30th place on average.

 Owner

-Like many NASCAR drivers of his time, Lewis also drove his own car during some his career; his ownership career spanned from 1962 to 1968.
+Like many NASCAR drivers of his time, Lewis also drove his own car during some of his career; his ownership career spanned from 1962 to 1968.
 In addition to himself, Buddy Arrington and Tiny Lund also each drove 1 race apiece for Lewis.
-Total earnings as a NASCAR owner for Lewis was $29,060 ($ when adjusted for inflation).
+Total earnings as a NASCAR owner for Lewis were $29,060 ($ when adjusted for inflation).

 Post-NASCAR career

-Lewis still offers advice to stock car racers who live in the vicinity of Johnson City, Tennessee.
+Lewis offered advice to stock car racers who live in the vicinity of Johnson City, Tennessee.

+Death

+Lewis died on April 27, 2025, at the age of 92.